honeycombio/rack-honeycomb/README.md

 This is Rack middleware that sends request/response data to [Honeycomb](https://honeycomb.io).
 You can use `Rack::Honey` with any Ruby web framework based on Rack, including Ruby on Rails and Sinatra.

+For more information about using Honeycomb, check out our [docs](https://honeycomb.io/docs) and our [Ruby SDK](https://honeycomb.io/docs/connect/ruby/).

 ## Adding instrumentation to a Rails application

 ```ruby